UlyssesZh/orassh/README.md

 # Orassh

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/orassh`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+A free ngrok account can help you connect to your remote computer over the internet, but the URL and port differ each time.
+This tool helps you to automate the task:

+- On server: run ngrok, and upload the URL and port to a GitHub Gist file;
+- On client: read the URL and port from the GitHub Gist file, and do the previously configured task.

 ## Installation